 (b) Provider does not guarantee the security of any information transmitted to or from the parties over the Internet, including through the use of e-mail.
 Access to the Internet, if employed, is Customer’s sole responsibility and the responsibility of Internet providers Customer selects.
 Provider does not accept any responsibility for failure of service due to Internet facilities, including related telecommunications or equipment.
 Customer agrees to employ appropriate methods, including encryption and secure communication lines, to minimize the risk of unauthorized persons accessing Customer’s information through the Internet or communications lines.
 In the event of a security breach, Provider’s responsibility is limited to investigating the breach and taking reasonable steps to halt it.

+- Telephone Support.
 Questions of Customer’s Authorized Personnel regarding use and support of the Services shall be directed first to Customer’s Support Desk.
 Customer’s Support Desk may obtain support from Provider as follows:

 (b) System down Beeper service for use during emergencies occurring after hours is available seven (7) days a week, twenty-four (24) hours a day, three hundred sixty-five (365) days a year.